aydinsenih/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+Block: displays element as a block , takes up the full width available

+Inline: displays elements in inline , takes up only as much as width it needs

 3. What are the 4 areas of the box model?

 padding, margin, border, content